Red Meat Allergies Caused by Lone Star Tick Bites and Alpha-Gal

 Like other ticks, the lone star tick (Amblyomma americanum) isn't an insect.
 Ticks are relatives of spiders and belong to the same group of animals—the class Arachnida.
 Insects belong to the class Insecta.

-There are four stages in the tick's life cycle—the egg, larva, nymph, and adult.
-The egg hatches into the larva, which looks like a very tiny tick.
+A tick's life cycle consists of four stages—the egg, larva, nymph, and adult.
+The egg hatches into the larva, which looks like a very tiny adult.
 It has only six legs, however.
 The larva eventually sheds its outer layer to become a slightly larger nymph, which has eight legs.
 The nymph finally molts to become the adult.

 Since each stage of a tick's life cycle looks almost the same apart from size, its development process is known as incomplete metamorphosis.
 An animal such as a butterfly undergoes complete metamorphosis because the larva (the caterpillar) looks very different from the adult (the butterfly).